Los Angeles wildfires claim 14 lives as containment efforts struggle

 "LA County had another night of unimaginable terror and heartbreak," Los Angeles County Supervisor Lindsey Horvath said.

-Six simultaneous blazes that have ripped across the second largest US city since Tuesday had killed at least 14 people as of Sunday morning.
-At least 16 people are estimated to be missing.
+Six simultaneous blazes have ripped across the second-largest US city since Tuesday, killing at least 14 people as of Sunday morning.
+At least 16 others were believed missing.

 California Governor Gavin Newsom said he expected the death toll to rise.
 "I've got search and rescue teams out.
 We've got cadaver dogs out and there's likely to be a lot more," he told NBC's "Meet the Press" program.